improve-ai/swift-ranker/README.md

 ### Hello World!

 For "Hello World!" we'll continuously optimize the ```greeting``` property to automatically discover which one provides the best user retention and revenue.
-This is like A/B testing on steroids.
+This is like A/B testing on AI steroids.

 ```objc
 NSString *variants = @{